 Now is as good a time as ever to reconsider the methods and metrics used by manufacturing companies to track progress.

 Overall, the way companies respond to the global pandemic should speed up the digital transformation that has already taken place on many manufacturing sites.
 In 2019, about 68% of the organizations had ongoing smart factory initiatives.

 For organizations under new conditions, up-to-date data acquisition and its accurate analysis allow getting valuable, more comprehensive insights into factory operations.

-Using manufacturing management software to a) communicate, b) clearly define tasks, c) assign the responsible workers, and d) track specific KPIs plants can boost productivity rates and minimize human contact on-site.
+Using manufacturing management software to a) communicate, b) clearly define tasks, c) assign the responsible workers, and d) track specific management KPIs can boost productivity rates and minimize human contact on-site.

 Adopting and employing custom, in-house software empowers the alignment of both manual and automated activities with quickly-changing market requirements and ever-growing customer needs.

 According to The Manufacturer findings: